 Make sure that the test strips you purchase are compatible with your glucose meter.
 Strips sold by third parties or generic test strips (only available in Europe and Asia) are less expensive and should be used only with the meters for which they are recommended.
 Many times there are test strips being sold that have a discontinued monitor.
 Make sure to always check on the compatibility between monitors and test strips before you buy.

 Diabetic News and Information Resource – This is a great resource we just found.
-Please take a look at Rick Mendosa’s diabetes information page above.
+Please take a look at Mendosa’s diabetes information page.

 Medicare Coverage for Diabetic Supplies